devashree-shukla/SwiftMacro/README.md

 - Validates syntax of inputs & output at compile time

 ## Why SwiftMacro ?
-Or Benifits of using Macros ?
+Or Benefits of using Macros ?

-Without macro also the code can be written and it's fine but as it is advance feature of Swift it provides more benifits over traditional approaches.
+Without macro also the code can be written and it's fine but as it is advance feature of Swift it provides more Benefits over traditional approaches.

 - Avoids writing repeatative code by reusing same macro AST ([Abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree))
 - Improves code readability by simplifying code structures